Bend Over Boyfriend: Legacy

+Following its release, the act of female-on-male anal penetration became "much more mainstream".
 Dan Savage, who popularized the term pegging, originally offered "bob" (short for "Bend over Boyfriend") as one of two alternatives for the term.
 The film is often credited by the media for popularizing pegging to mainstream audience.
 In 1999, while criticizing sodomy laws, feminist journalist Debbie Nathan cited the success of Bend Over Boyfriend and imagined a scenario where "sex police" busts on a "PTA mom while she's reaming the man of the house with her strap-on", suggesting that "when that happens, the rest of the sodomy laws surely will fall".

 In 2010, AVN wrote that the Bend Over Boyfriend series was "the first to tackle the taboo erotic art of anal pleasure for men".
 In 2008, Violet Blue wrote that the film "hit shelves at exactly the point (literally) in the late '90s that an ever-growing number of the het populace was looking for just such a re-invention.
 It sold like hotcakes, or hot buns, or hot leather harnesses".
 Sociologist Mimi Schippers in her book Beyond Monogamy: Polyamory and the Future of Polyqueer Sexualities (2019) stated that the film does "a sort of cultural work in terms of eroticizing queer and penetrable hetero-masculinities."